 \blu{Separability}.
 For any two disjoint databases $d,d'\in \mathbb{D}$, we have:

-The following property expresses the fact that the references of an author should not affect her score.
-Note that this property, while primarily desirable from a normative point of view, also prevents an author from increasing her score by manipulating her references.\footnote{In the context of the measurement of influence for journals, \citet{Koczy} observes that the invariant method is vulnerable to precisely this type of manipulation.}
+The following property requires that the references of an author do not affect her score.
+Note that, while this property is desirable for a fixed database, it also prevents an author from increasing her score by manipulating her references.\footnote{In the context of the measurement of influence for journals, \citet{Koczy} observe that the invariant method is vulnerable to precisely this type of manipulation.}

 \blu{Reference Independence}.
 For any author $a\in \mathcal{A}$, we have: